384co/snackabra-webclient/README.rst

 See below (Private Servers) for details: this file points your webclient to your preferred ``snackabra`` servers (room and storage).

+Currently you also need to clone ''mobx-snackabra-store'' into the top directory (this will become an npm package).

 Once done, you can simply:

 ::